Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 # System requirements

-See below for the system requirements for your personal computer running the Genus Client for Desktop, and the application server running Genus App Services.
+See below for the system requirements for your personal computer running the Genus Client for Desktop, and the application server running Genus Services.

 ## System requirements for Genus Apps